-III.
-MULTIHOP PACKET SCHEDULING AND THE LIFETIME-DISTANCE FACTOR of each packet takes into account the remaining distance in hops, denoted H, from the current location of the packet to its destination, and the remaining lifetime, denoted T, of the packet.
-Each packet is associated with a ranking function $\gamma(H,T)$, such that a smaller value of $\gamma(H,T)$ denotes higher transmission priority.
+3. NETWORK MODEL AND THE LIFETIME-DISTANCE FACTOR

+We consider a cross-layer [6, 31] ad hoc network design where the MAC layer is aware of the routing information and application requirement of contending packets.
+We assume the scheduling of each packet takes into account the remaining distance in hops, denoted H, from the current location of the packet to its destination, and the remaining lifetime, denoted T, of the packet.
+Each packet is associated with a ranking function $\gamma(H, T)$, such that a smaller value of $\gamma(H, T)$ denotes higher transmission priority.